-UPDATE: This giveaway is now closed.
-Thanks to all who participated and congratulations to new gfe reader, Mary R.!
-As always, subscribe in a reader or subscribe via email to ensure you don’t miss any future giveaways (they’re coming!), recipes, or discussions!
-Last weekend, we got together with Mom and Dad to celebrate two special occasions, a big birthday for Mom and Mom and Dad’s 55th wedding anniversary.
+Last weekend, we got together with Mom and Dad to celebrate two special occasions, a big birthday for Mom as well as Mom and Dad’s 55th wedding anniversary.
 Mom and Dad like simple celebrations with family; they don’t like a big fuss made over them.
 I knew we’d get a half bushel of just cooked, steamed crabs on the way, but I needed to come up with a dessert plan on the spur of the moment.
 Ice cream is always a welcome treat after crabs for our family, so I pondered the options.
 I remembered that I’d saved the brewed coffee from my recent waffle-making experience, just pouring it in a glass jar and freezing it.
-Ah, Coffee Ice Cream sounded really good, especially when I could control the intensity of the coffee flavor.
+Ah, Coffee Ice Cream sounded really good—specifically Dairy-Free Coffee Ice Cream—especially when I could control the intensity of the coffee flavor.
 I’m not always a fan of store-bought coffee ice cream.
 I pulled out the coffee to thaw while I worked on making something to accompany the ice cream.

 Wanting to make good use of my time (and quickly running out of it!) before we headed to Mom and Dad’s, I baked the Oatmeal Marble Squares, while I also churned the Coffee Ice Cream.
 Dairy-free ice cream made using coconut milk could not be easier.
 Thankfully, for those who eat dairy free, it also could not be more delicious!
 Everyone I share homemade coconut milk ice cream with ends up truly loving it.
 Most say they don’t even taste the coconut milk.
 In this recipe, the coffee provides a very nice flavor, but nothing too strong.
 Mr. GFE doesn’t like coffee anything, so I didn’t even tell him that it was Coffee Ice Cream until after he’d given this flavor his earnest approval.
 Mom and Dad loved this ice cream, too.
 Especially when it topped an Oatmeal Marble Square.